espocrm/documentation/docs/administration/bpm.md

 ## Process Flowcharts

-Available at Administration > Flowcharts.
-It also can be added as a tab on the navigation panel.
+Available under Administration > Flowcharts.
+An administrator can also add the Process Flowcharts tab to the navigation bar.

 Flowcharts are intended for modeling business processes.
 An administrator can create and edit flowcharts.
 Regular users can only view flowcharts.

-Every Flowchart has its specific entity type (specified by the *Target Type* field).
+Every Flowchart has its specific entity type (defined by the *Target Type* field).
 The Flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.

 If a Process Flowchart has the unchecked *Is Active* field, then it won't initiate process instances.